 Low thyroid issues or hypothyroidism is exceedingly rare in cats.
 Cats are much more likely to have overactive thyroid glands or hyperthyroidism

 The free T4 (= fT4) test is a more sensitive test than the total T4 test.
 But it is less specific than T4 – at least for diagnosing feline hyperthyroidism.
 That is, using the free T4 test as an initial screening test in cats can result in more false-positives than using the total T4 test.
-Veterinarians generally reserve the free T4 test for pets that have other signs that make them suspicious that a pet is hyperthyroid or hypothyroid but where their total T4 test is borderline and hard to interpret (about 10-30% of hyperthyroid cats tested [ref]).
-Others, health problems such as kidney disease can give false T4 level depression as well. (ref) Free T4 seems to be more helpful in dogs – particularly when a case of low thyroid function (hypothyroidism) is suspected but the pet’s total T4 results were indecisive. (ref)
+Veterinarians generally reserve the free T4 test for pets that have other signs that make them suspicious that a pet is hyperthyroid or hypothyroid but where their total T4 test is borderline and hard to interpret (about 10-30% of hyperthyroid cats tested).
+Other health problems such as kidney disease can give false T4 level depression as well. (read here) Free T4 is seemingly more helpful in dogs – particularly when a case of low thyroid function (hypothyroidism) is suspected but the pet’s total T4 results were indecisive.